The ARP Charitable Investment Program

 The ARP Investment Program is a low cost, expertly managed investment option for ARP churches and agencies that are seeking investment solutions for their contributed funds.
 The purpose of the Investment Program is to create an investment option for the people who are responsible for the ARP churches’ and ARP agencies’ funds while removing the administrative burden of day to-day management of these funds from the local church or agency.

-As of December 2012, over $12M in endowments and permanent funds were invested in the program, which is overseen by the Investment Committee of General Synod that was created in 2005 for the sole purpose of handling investments for the denomination and its related entities.
+As of December 2015, over $20 million value in endowments, permanent funds, and other assets under management were invested in the program which is overseen by the Investment Committee of General Synod.
+The program was created in 2005 for the sole purpose of handling investments for the denomination and its related entities.

-All funds invested through Morgan Stanley Smith Barney and administered by CTAC have oversight by the Synod central office in Greenville, SC.
-They are governed by the Investment Committee of Synod that meets quarterly to discern results, costs, utility, strategies and fund manager peer comparisons of the hired professionals mentioned.
+All funds invested through Cornerstone are governed by the Investment Committee of Synod which meets quarterly to determine results, costs, utility, strategies, fund selection and investment fund model allocations.

-The following features and services of the Investment Program are very helpful to the trustees and boards of member churches and agencies as they fulfill their fiduciary and faithful steward responsibilities.
+The following features and services of the ARP Investment Program are very helpful to the trustees and boards of member churches and agencies as they fulfill their fiduciary and faithful stewardship responsibilities.

 We acknowledge that information about your finances is critical to operating your church/agency and carrying out your duties.
-In addition to the investment options, the Investment Program provides monthly investment reports on the performance and activity for each account 5 to 8 business days following the end of the month.
+In addition to the investment options, the Investment Program provides account access online.

 Along with reporting, the Investment Program generates distributions on a schedule that meets the church’s/agency’s budget planning needs.
-The amount distributed is determined by the account holders and can be a percentage of total assets, a fixed dollar amount, or the amount may vary depending on the church/agency’s more immediate needs.
+The amount distributed is determined by the account holders and can be a percentage of total assets, a fixed dollar amount, or the amount may vary depending on the account holder’s more immediate needs.
 You can also choose to reinvest all earnings and not take a distribution.
-This feature helps churches and agencies comply with restrictions on distributions as imposed by benefactors, boards, and/or the trustees.
+This feature helps churches and agencies comply with restrictions on distributions as imposed by benefactors, boards, and/or trustees.

 Additions to current investments and the creation of new funds can occur at any time during the month.
-Once a new or additional investment is received by Morgan Stanley Smith Barney, it is invested and put to work within forty-eight hours.
-The funds are valued daily so that deposits purchase units based on the previous day’s price.
+Once new or additional funds are received by Cornerstone, they are generally invested and put to work within 72 hours.
+The funds are valued daily.

 The ARP Investment Program offers four options:

-- Moderate Allocation of 50% equities and 50% fixed income and cash;
+2. Model C: Moderate Allocation of 45% equities and 55% fixed income and cash;

-- Moderate Aggressive Allocation of 70% equities and 30% fixed income and cash; and
+3. Model D: Moderate Aggressive Allocation of 65% equities and 35% fixed income and cash; and

-- Aggressive Allocation of 90% equities and 10% fixed income and cash.
+4. Model E: Aggressive Allocation of 80% equities and 20% fixed income and cash.

-We do not encourage splitting a single account into two or more of the allocations.
-The four options simply allow participants to look at the investment needs of each endowment and permanent fund of the church/agency and select the allocation that best meets the investment goal and needs for each fund.
+The four options allow participants to look at the investment needs of each endowment and permanent fund of the church/agency and select the allocation that best meets each fund’s investment goals and needs.

-The scholarship fund, on the other hand, needs to grow and generate funds from income and appreciation for the annual award to a deserving student.
-In this case, the Moderate or Moderate Aggressive Allocation Fund might be better.
+The scholarship fund, on the other hand, needs to grow and generate funds from income and revenue appreciation for the annual award to a deserving student.
+In this case, the Moderate (C) or Moderate Aggressive (D) Allocation Fund might be better.

-Finally, the building fund is a reserve set aside for a planned renovation and expansion effort in five or more years, so the Moderate Aggressive Fund might be best.
+Finally, the building fund is a reserve set aside for a planned renovation and expansion effort in five or more years, so the Moderate Aggressive (D) allocation might be best.
 The best fund will depend on the situation of the participant including risk tolerance and investment time horizon.